biospi/seaMass/README.md

 runs(data) <- data.runs
 ```

 Next, you can assign samples to conditions for pairwise t-testing, and if you are processing iTraq/TMT/SILAC data, you can define which samples are used as reference channels to link the multiplexes.
-BayesProt allows you to select multiple samples within each multiplex as reference channels - in this instance, the mean of these samples will be used.
+BayesProt allows you to select multiple samples within each multiplex as reference channels (so pooled samples are not a necessity) - in this instance, the mean of these samples will be used as the denominator.

 ```
 # get skeleton design matrix